Chris21t/Enjin-NFT-Tools/Enjin-Super-Sender/README.md

 # Super Sender

 Super Sender is a command-line tool built with the Polkadot API to facilitate the sending of tokens to multiple recipients.
-This tool supports sending tokens on multiple networks such as `efinity` and `canary`.
+This tool supports sending tokens on multiple networks such as `enjin` and `canary`.

 ## Features:
 - Interactive CLI interface.